Holland St & College Ave Mobility Improvements

 bikes ).

-poplaws1 about 2 years ago
+poplaws1 almost 3 years ago

 As a parent and Somerville resident, I highly encourage you to build bollard-protected bike lanes along Holland St and College Ave.